West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 *UHF flat antenna*

 Your antenna choice may come down to a matter of interior decor rather than antenna performance if you have enough signal strength.
+In general, a flat face of the antenna should point towards the translator tower.

 Be sure that any indoor antenna you use or purchase has a built-in UHF "loop" antenna.
 The telescoping rod type antennas are meant for VHF